Near Pine Mountain in Harris County, Georgia — The American South (South Atlantic)

 Topics.
 This historical marker is listed in these topic lists: Horticulture & Forestry • Parks & Recreational Areas.
 A significant historical year for this entry is 1952.

 Location.
 32° 49.55′ N, 84° 50.6′ W. Marker is near Pine Mountain, Georgia, in Harris County.
-Marker is at the intersection of Martha Berry Highway (U.S. 27) and Unnamed Callaway Gardens entrance road, on the right when traveling south on Martha Berry Highway.
+It is at the intersection of Martha Berry Highway (U.S. 27) and Unnamed Callaway Gardens entrance road, on the right when traveling south on Martha Berry Highway.
 The marker is at the former main entrance to Callaway Gardens at the (currently closed) gift shop.
 Touch for map.
 Marker is in this post office area: Pine Mountain GA 31822, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 3 miles of this marker, measured as the crow flies.
-The J.L.
+At least 8 other markers are within 3 miles of this marker, measured as the crow flies: The J.L.
 Hand Gazebo (approx. 0.7 miles away); Pioneer Log Cabin (approx. 0.9 miles away); Smokehouse (approx. 0.9 miles away); Pine Mountain Valley Resettlement Project (approx. 2.2 miles away); Franklin D. Roosevelt Memorial Bridge (approx. 2.2 miles away); Valley of Hope (approx. 2.3 miles away); Bethany Baptist Church (approx. 2.6 miles away); The Iron Horse (approx. 2.8 miles away).
 Touch for a list and map of all markers in Pine Mountain.

 Also see . . .